 #14.
 Guess whose desk?

 Get to know your colleagues a little better, and take a sneak-peek into their home work stations.
-This icebreaker is a mixture of ‘Guess who?’ and a house tour.
+This virtual icebreaker is a mixture of ‘Guess who?’ and a house tour.

 Collect pictures from your colleagues of their desks at home and add them into Slido multiple choice polls with a question: “Can you guess whose desk this is?” and give several options.